san3ncrypt3d/jekyll-now/_posts/2021-03-07-PrivacyOmegele.md

 If you’re an adult and want to use Omegle, VPN is the way to go.

-Online privacy evasion is far way dangerous than you think, and you should take it is imperative that you take it seriously.
+Online privacy invasion is far way dangerous than you think, and it is imperative that you take it seriously.